AnalyticModeling/GEFs/README.md

 This can be done globally or using a virtual environment - e.g. [see here](https://dev.to/emminex/how-to-install-python-libraries-in-visual-studio-code-38i1).

 ## Contributing
 Before submitting a pull request, please run the tutorial files `tutorial.py`, `alkhairy2019.m`, and `alkhairy2024.m` to make sure that the changes do not break the code.
-Future releases may include dedicated testing scripts.
+Future releases may include dedicated unit tests.

 ## References